-Many trainees have found that the culture of their workplace has proven to be an obstacle when they return to training, and this can prove to be a barrier to accessing SuppoRTT resources.
-In order for trainees, patients and the wider NHS to benefit from the valuable resources that SuppoRTT offers, we need to ensure that trainees returning to work are welcomed into a positive, supportive working environment.
+Many postgraduate doctors in training have found that the culture of their workplace has proven to be an obstacle when they return to training, and this can prove to be a barrier to accessing SuppoRTT resources.
+In order for trainees, patients and the wider NHS to benefit from the valuable resources that SuppoRTT offers, we need to ensure that postgraduate doctors in training returning to work are welcomed into a positive, supportive working environment.

-Everyone within the health service has a role to play in creating this positive culture, and improving the culture for returning trainees has a knock-on effect in improving culture in the whole NHS; leading to better wellbeing for staff, and safer patient care.
+Everyone within the health service has a role to play in creating this positive culture, and improving the culture for returning postgraduate doctors in training has a knock-on effect in improving culture in the whole NHS; leading to better wellbeing for staff, and safer patient care.

-A film has been launched July 2021, featuring an array of people promoting supportive culture for returning trainees; from trainees themselves to consultants, academics and NHS leaders.
+A film was launched in Summer 2021, featuring an array of people promoting supportive culture for returning postgraduate doctors in training; from trainees themselves to consultants, academics and NHS leaders.

 "Supporting returning trainees helps create a safer, more positive culture for our patients and our whole NHS."
 (Dr Navina Evans, Chief Executive, Health Education England)